MeeRazi/Accept-Delete/README.md

-A Telegram User That Can Accept All Join Request Instantly.
+A Telegram UserBot That Can Accept All Join Request & Delete All Group Message Instantly